1uli/1uli.github.io/README.md

 **Gaming and more**
-- as much as I don't game as I could, time!
+- as much as I don't game as much I could. time!
 I love this activity, PC  and console

  **_ Basically we should only be here to have fun and learn _**